Alibaba seeks to raise more than $21 billion in record U.S. tech IPO

 Industry analysts had expected Alibaba to try for a valuation in excess of $200 billion, ranking the Chinese company among the 20 largest publicly traded companies in the United States.
 It may eventually price above the initial range, should it deem investor demand sufficient.

-Many investors are eager to buy a piece of a Chinese company that handles more e-commerce than Amazon.com Inc (AMZN.O) and eBay (EBAY.O) combined.
+Many investors are eager to buy a piece of a Chinese company that handles more e-commerce than Amazon.com Inc and eBay combined.

 "This number may seem enormous, but when you look at the value compared with the company’s fundamentals, it’s not as rich as we might expect," said Brian Hamilton, chairman of private company analysis firm Sageworks.